ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/004_Trading_Strategies.md

 ### Developing algo trading strategies

-There are plenty possibilities for algo trading strategies that really work.
+There are plenty - in fact, infinite - algorithms that work for trading strategies.
+You can find an overview of strategy development in the [Black Book](247_Links_Books.md).
 What you need to know:

 *   Some basic information about the financial markets that you want to trade.
 *   An idea or concept of exploiting a particular market inefficiency.